MeveraStudios/Synapse/README.md

 - ⚡ **Async Processing**: Non-blocking placeholder resolution with CompletableFuture support
 - 🏗️ **Extensible Design**: Easy to add new platforms and custom neurons
 - 📝 **Rich API**: Comprehensive API for both synchronous and asynchronous operations
+- 🏷️ **Namespace Management**: Organized placeholder categorization and conflict prevention
+- 🔄 **Context-Aware Resolution**: Placeholders resolved based on user context and environment
 ### Advanced Features
-- 🔄 **Context-Aware Resolution**: Placeholders resolved based on user context and environment
+- 🔗 **Relational Placeholders**: Placeholders that resolve values based on relationships between 2 Users
-- 🏷️ **Namespace Management**: Organized placeholder categorization and conflict prevention
 - 💾 **Intelligent Caching**: Built-in caching mechanisms with expiration support
-- 🎨 **Regex Utilities**: Advanced pattern matching and text processing utilities
 - 🧪 **Comprehensive Testing**: Extensive test suite ensuring reliability
-- 🔗 **PAPI Backward-Compatibility**: In Bukkit you could just call BukkitNeuron#hookToPAPI and we will do the rest
+- 🔙 **PAPI Backward-Compatibility**: In Bukkit you could just call BukkitNeuron#hookToPAPI and we will do the rest

 ## 🏗️ Architecture